tidalmigrations/tidalmigrations.github.io/pages/user guides/exporting_move_groups_to_csv.md

 ## 3. Run the script

-Finally, you're ready to run the script and export this information to a CSV.
-Now that you have gathered the required informaiton and saved it in `move_group_to_csv.sh`, you will need to run script and pipe the output to a csv file.
-An example of this can be found below.
+You're ready to run the script and export this information to a CSV.
+Now that you have gathered the required information and saved it in `move_group_to_csv.sh`, you will need to run script and pipe the output to a CSV file:

     ./move_group_to_csv.sh > move_group.csv